In this article, we highlight how to spot the signs that someone is in an abusive relationship and experiencing ‘gaslighting’.

 For someone who has been gaslighted, the challenge is to recover a belief in their own reality and perceptions.
 They will need help to rebuild their self-confidence, and their trust in both themselves and others.
 As in any abusive relationship, an incredible amount of courage is needed to escape and break those unhealthy bonds.

-If you think that you or someone you know is a victim of gaslighting or any other form of emotional or physical abuse, please seek professional help as soon as possible.
+If you think that you or someone you know is a victim of gaslighting or any other form of emotional, physical or financial abuse, please seek professional help as soon as possible.

 You can contact Herts Domestic Abuse Helpline for advice and support.
 Our FREE confidential helpline is set up to support anyone who is impacted directly or indirectly by Domestic Abuse.
 Call 08 088 088 088 to speak to a local expert who can offer bespoke advice and signposting to support groups and the most appropriate agency support.